All tools in one place. Search and launch any kit.

 3) Rate intensity 0–10 before and after naming.

-• Emotion intensity drops 1–3 points on average within 2 minutes.
+Results & Goals• Emotion intensity drops 1–3 points on average

 • Clearer next steps (fewer reactive texts/emails).